lauralissette/CSE598/project1/README.md

 ## Phase 1:
 --------------------------------------

-- In this phase students will learn about various tools required to install and use hyperledger fabric.
+- In this phase you will learn about various tools required to install and use hyperledger fabric.
 - Hyperledger Fabric is an enterprise grade distributed ledger based on blockchain technology that uses smart contracts to enforce trust between parties.
-- The first task in this project is to install all necessary tools related to hyperledger fabric and hyperledger composer on an AWS virtual machine and bringing up their first hyperledger network using the scripts provided.
+- The first task in this project is to install all necessary tools related to hyperledger fabric and hyperledger composer on an AWS virtual machine and bring up your first hyperledger network using the scripts provided.
-- Further students will experiment with .yaml files to create a specified hyperledger fabric network configuration and explore ways in which the cryptographic material for the network can be generated.
+- Then you will experiment with .yaml files to create a specified hyperledger fabric network configuration and explore ways in which the cryptographic material for the network can be generated.

 **Technologies used:**